 Obviously the dilemma that I’m facing is whether to focus on what you say you want, or your price range.
 I suppose that it makes the most sense to begin with what you say you want.
 This 1.700 carat, I-color, VS-1 clarity, Brian Gavin Signature round diamond is absolutely stunning!
 The proportions are spot-on and the hearts and arrows pattern verifies the cut quality.
 Any variation in the degree of optical precision will be evident in the hearts and arrows pattern.
 Since this hearts pattern looks phenomenal, we know that the cut quality is superb.

-The 40.8 degree pavilion angle is going to produce incredible light return.
+The 40.8 degree pavilion angle is going to produce an incredible light return.
 While the 34.4 degree crown angle produces a virtual balance of brilliance and dispersion.
-The combination of the 76% lower girdle facets and optical precision will produce broad spectrum sparkle.
+The combination of the 76% lower girdle facets and optical precision will produce broad-spectrum sparkle.

 Broad Spectrum Sparkle tends to be larger in size, and which is bolder, brighter, and more vivid.
 Compared to the pin-fire type sparkle produced by most standard ideal cut diamonds with 80% lower girdle facet length.